mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 #### 41:45

-In your daily living, if you read this book on [Diamond Sutra](glossary#diamond-sutra): if this is something you want to do, you have to read it.
+In your daily living, if you read this book on [*Diamond Sutra*](glossary#diamond-sutra): if this is something you want to do, you have to read it.
 “You have to read” is your life, which you have to take care of.
 Under all circumstances, whether you like or dislike it, you have to take care of it.
 If you stop it, or if you give up, you cannot do it; that means you give up your desires, your hope.
 No, if you want to do something, like “you have to read this”: that is your life.
 If it is true, you have to continue to read.
 Continue to read.

 And then, in the process of reading, there are lots of experiences: like or dislike, understand or not understand.
 Lots of bubbles come up, and pop.
 Next moment, different bubbles come up, and pop.
 Always there.
 But whatever kind of bubbles you can see, all you have to do is not to [leave] any form of a certain bubble, or say, “I see *this* bubble,” or “I see *that* bubble.”
 You stop there.
 But, don’t stop there.
 Just see the bubbles.
 Basically, all you have to do is, to be stable.
 To be stable in the realm of [emptiness](glossary#śūnyatā).